-El Fuego del Sol is a US Non-Profit Organization, a Dominican Triple-Bottom-Line, Limited Liability Corporation and a Haitian TBL-LLC, co-managed by an American / Haitian / Dominican board of directors.
+El Fuego del Sol is a is a charitable program holding US IRS 501(c)(3) non-profit status in support of sibling Haitian and Dominican Social Eco-Enterprises, managed by an American / Haitian / Dominican board of directors.
 Fuego del Sol works to introduce key ecological technologies in the Dominican Republic and Haiti.
-The phrase, Triple-Bottom-Line refers to FdS’s charter of providing ecological and social solutions, including technological advances, that work to improve the life of developing country populations while creating long-term sustainable program income.
-Three bottom lines: people, planet and profit.
+It is the FdS mission to provide ecological and social solutions, including technological advances, that work to improve the life of developing country populations while creating long-term sustainable program income.
 The products and services we introduce and provide are chosen based on detailed product and market testing, and they are specifically focused on issues that Haitian and Dominican families see as recurring issues in their everyday lives.
 Through this co-creation model, FdS consistently works to introduce and develop the most effective sociological, ecological, economical and flexible solutions available.El Fuego del Sol follows international Fair Trade standards in all operations in Haiti, the DR and the USA.
 FdS requires all suppliers and business partners to follow Fair Trade standards as well.
 El Fuego del Sol partners with the Dominican NGO, Grupo Jaragua, to facilitate Sun Oven donations and educational / developmental programs.
 FdS works with the UN World Food Program in Haiti to assist in the implementation of the WFP School Feeding Program.
 FdS connects with Volunteers around the world through our Fiscal Sponsor: Omprakash.org.
 FdS also partners with Rebuild Globally and Haiti Communitere to provide the best developmental solutions to the Haitian People.
 FdS provides ecological tourism services in conjunction with Global Exchange.
 FdS has received program support from the US EPA, the International Organization for Migration, the Clinton Foundation and the Women's Empowerment Fund of the Global Alliance for Clean Cookstoves.
 FdS is always looking to expand its network of conscientious individuals, for-profit companies, and not-for-profit organizations.
 Along with our partners, we promote the goal to grow a strong coalition dedicated to the introduction of innovative technologies paired with encouraging personal responsibility, initiative, participation and leadership in the work to develop functional solutions to systemic problems.
-Through this method we focus on people, planet and profit.

 Click here for information about Donating a Sun Oven to a Dominican or Haitian family and receiving a US income tax benefit.